sncfl/netex/documentation/00_introduction/3_data_organisation.md

 This constrained structure remains fully compliant with NeTEx while providing clearer boundaries between responsibilities of each file.

-## 3.2 CompositeFrames used in WP1
+## 3.2 CompositeFrames used in the MVP

-WP1 relies on a limited subset of NeTEx frames.
+The MVP profile relies on a limited subset of NeTEx frames.
 Only the frames required for describing stops, service structures, calendars and timetables are included.

 | Frame                       | Scope / Content                                   | Key Entities                                           |